sways in the shallow subtidal surge

 Not Threatened

-Elegant is the word.
+Waves crash against it constantly.
+Lessonia variegata is elegant.
 A seaweed that dances in the surge.
-Feather kelp grows long, narrow fronds divided into many small, feathery branches that resemble bird feathers or fern fronds.
-Golden-brown to olive-green with a soft, leathery texture, they can reach two metres in length, forming a dense, bushy canopy on the reef.
+Feather kelp grows long, narrow fronds divided into many small, feathery branches.
+They resemble bird feathers or fern fronds.
+Golden-brown to olive-green with a soft, leathery texture.
+They can reach two metres in length.
+Forming a dense, bushy canopy on the reef.
 A seaweed that looks like a bird.
 What makes it special is the movement.
 The feather kelp sways in the surge like a slow, underwater breath.
-Fronds bend and flex, reaching toward the light, then drifting back.
-A dance that never stops, constant motion that is somehow peaceful, almost hypnotic.
+Fronds bend and flex.
+Reaching toward the light.
+Then drifting back.
+A dance that never stops.
+Constant motion that is somehow peaceful.
+Almost hypnotic.
 A plant that moves without going anywhere.
 A tough, branching holdfast anchors it firmly to the rock.
 From this base, several thick, woody stipes rise toward the surface.
-Each stipe is covered in small, feathery fronds, giving the plant a bushy, almost shrub-like appearance.
+Each stipe is covered in small, feathery fronds.
+Giving the plant a bushy, almost shrub-like appearance.
 It looks like an underwater bush.
 Reproduction happens by releasing spores from specialised structures on the fronds.
-A single plant can release millions of spores, carried by currents to new reefs.
+A single plant can release millions of spores.
+Carried by currents to new reefs.
 The forests of feather kelp provide habitat for a wide range of marine creatures.
 Fish hide among the fronds.
 Crayfish shelter beneath the canopy.
 Sea stars crawl along the stipes.
 This is the nursery of the reef.
 To dive into a feather kelp forest is to enter a quiet, swaying world.
 The surge is gentle.
-The kelp sways, feathery fronds reaching and drifting, a slow underwater breath.
+The kelp sways.
+Feathery fronds reaching and drifting.
+A slow underwater breath.
 The fish drift past.
 The kelp does not need to be fast.
 It does not need to be strong.
 It just sways.
 That is what it was made to do.
+This becomes expensive for those who wish to anchor in the surge zone.
+The numbers are not encouraging for development.
+The plant adapts faster than expected.
+It waits for nothing.
+It just exists in the current.
+A quiet presence in a noisy ocean.
+No one told it otherwise.